vackosar/vackosar.github.io/_posts/2020-06-19-glow-the-representations-must-flow.md

     <figcaption class="figure-caption">Cut out the middle sections and move them next to each other to verify that they indeed are of the same color. <a href="https://arxiv.org/pdf/2005.08772v1.pdf)">Img source.</a></figcaption>
 </figure>

+In another example in the paper, they claim that the likelihood of a patch having higher saturation than the actual value is the true measure of human color saturation perception.
+They call this quantity percentile rank.
-But is percentile rank really the only true measure of human color perception?
-I did one more experiment, which was missing from the paper.
+I did one more experiment, which I was missing from the paper, testing this hypothesis.
 I increased saturation on one of the samples by 24%, such that the percentile rank would match on both images, and now I see the same colors!
 Do you?

 <figure class="figure">